Estrogen dominance is one of the women’s most common hormone imbalances but may also occur in men.

 Estrogen works closely with progesterone, another crucial female sex hormone, to control these processes.

-As long as the right amounts of both hormones are in the body, everything runs smoothly.
+Everything runs smoothly as long as the right amounts of both hormones are in the body.
 On the contrary, things can get messy when the two sex hormones are unbalanced.

 Lastly, a healthy balance of estrogen and progesterone is essential for mood (Schechter 19993).